tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/adyen.rst

-To allow payment originated from your website, follow the steps in :ref:`adyen/api_and_client_keys` to navigate to your API user and go to :menuselection:`Add allowed origins`, then add the URLs from where payments will be made (the URLs of the servers hosting your Odoo instances).
+To allow payment originated from your website, follow the steps in :ref:`adyen/api_and_client_keys` to navigate to your API user and go to :menuselection:`Add allowed origins`, then add the URLs from where payments will be made (the URLs of the servers hosting your CoquiAPPs instances).

 .. image:: adyen/adyen-allowed-origins.png
    :align: center